bonitasoft/bonita-doc/md/wildfly-bundle.md

 Driver file must respect some naming convention.

 **Solution**:
-For Microsoft SQL Server, rename it so that the name contains at least the word `sqlserver` or `sqljdbc` (case insensitive)
+For Microsoft SQL Server, rename it so that the name contains at least the word `sqlserver` or `sqljdbc` or `mssql` (case insensitive)
 For Oracle, rename it so that the name contains at least the word `oracle` or `ojdbc` (case insensitive)

 ---